demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

 ## VT indicator fields

 3 indicator fields have been added to all indicator types:
 - **VT Engine Detections**.
 Number.
-Number of VT vendors which flagged the indicator as malicious.
+Number of VT vendors that flagged the indicator as malicious.
 - **VT Engine Vendors**.
 Array.
-VT vendors which flagged the indicator as malicious.
+VT vendors who flagged the indicator as malicious.
 - **VT Engine Detection Names**.
 Array.
-VT detection names which flagged the indicator as malicious.
+VT detection names that flagged the indicator as malicious.

 To display the new fields in indicators, navigate to `Settings -> Objects Setup -> Indicators -> Types`.
 Select the desired indicator type, for example, `File`.
 Click on `Edit` and, under `Custom Fields`, choose the desired field and add the corresponding path.
 For instance, if you select the `VT Engine Detections` field for the `File` indicator type, add the path `File.VTVendors.EngineDetections`.
 This will enable the field to be populated in the indicator data.